dorarad/soda-1/README.md

   year={2023}
 }
 ```
+:exclamation: Please refer to https://github.com/dorarad/soda-diffusion for the authors' official SODA repository.

 :exclamation: Note that this implementation only cares about the *linear-probe classification* performance, and somewhat ignores other generative downstream tasks.
 However, this could be a good start for further development.
 Please check out [this DDAE repo](https://github.com/FutureXiang/ddae), which is the "unconditional" baseline in the SODA paper, if you are also interested in diffusion-based classification.

 :exclamation: This repo only contains configs and experiments on small or medium scale datasets such as CIFAR-10/100 and Tiny-ImageNet.
 Full re-implementation on ImageNet-1k would be extremely expensive.